Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Introduction

-Our approach is appealing as the noise scaling is achieved with just a single parameter \textbf{omega}, $\omega$.
+The presented approach is named \textbf{Omegance}, combining ``omega'' and ``nuance''.
+It is appealing as it enables noise scaling with a single parameter, $\omega$.
 Decreasing $\omega$ results in less noise being removed, leading the network to infer more complex scenes and richer textures.
 Conversely, increasing $\omega$ removes more noise, leading to smoother and simpler outputs.
 While applying our omega control globally over space and consistently over time can yield uniformly richer or smoother results, as shown in Fig.~\ref{fig:teaser}(a), more precise controls can be implemented both spatially and temporally.
 (1) Since the granularity requirement may vary within a single image, e.g., finer-grained details for areas requiring rich textures and complex visual elements, and coarser-grained details for areas demanding smooth transitions and high-level quality, we can use \textbf{omega masks} to customize the desired effects across different spatial regions.
 Examples of different spatial effects are shown in Fig.~\ref{fig:teaser}(b).
 The mask can be created either from user-provided strokes or generated using specific guiding conditions.
 (2) To better align with the diffusion denoising dynamics~\cite{ho2020ddpm, song2021scorebased}, where the object shapes and image layouts typically emerge in the early stages and fine details in the later stages, we can implement \textbf{omega schedules}, adjusting the omega value over time for varying effects on layout and detailed textures.
 Examples are shown in Fig.~\ref{fig:teaser}(c).